Last Full Update: December 3, 2025

 “They have 100,000 ‘subscribers’ to the print pub.”
 So?
 Are even 10,000 going to pick the magazine up?
 Or is it going to sit in their lobby?
 Are the 10,000 that might pick it up going to even flip to the page with your article?
 Read it?

 What’s the benefit of talking to a leading blogger/analyst?
-Hard to say … depends on the blog, the analyst, the following, and their spin on your solution.
+Hard to say … depends on the blog, the analyst, their following, and their spin on your solution.

-(2) SI does extremely well in the search engines … and the entire archives are always freely available back to 2006.
-There are posts from year one that will still get hundreds of hits a month.
+(2) SI does extremely well in the search engines … as the public blog archives are always freely available back to 2006.
+There are posts from year one that will still get hundreds of hits a month and posts from the early years that sometimes get thousands of hits.
 (Compare this to most sites that, in a revamp, will often dump years of content because the outsourced shop charges by the post to “push forward”.)

-(3) While it is certain that a single post will not be noticed to the same extent as a lead sponsor’s logo on every page of Sourcing Innovation, a well-written post could easily be seen by a few thousand eyeballs looking for innovative solutions and solution providers.
-I know of multiple instances where a single guest post on Sourcing Innovation generated almost a dozen contacts for the author (and his or her firm) in less than a week.
+(3) While it is certain that a single review will not be noticed to the same extent as a lead sponsor’s logo on every page of Sourcing Innovation, a well-written review, over time, could easily be seen by (tens of) thousands of eyeballs looking for innovative solutions and solution providers.
+(See the recent statistics posted in the discussion of event advertising.)
+There are multiple instances where a single guest post on Sourcing Innovation generated almost a dozen contacts for the author (and his or her firm) in less than a week.
 And even though those contacts might not be looking to buy at the moment you post, that could be a dozen contacts you might not have made otherwise… and who might be looking for new solutions as we approach a new budget season.

 (7) It won’t expose your secrets.
 There are no secrets that can be gleaned from a demo.
 The only true “secrets” you have are your underlying algorithms, models, equations, etc. that are under the hood (and if your product is designed well, there should be no need to ever open the hood in a demo).
-Plus, if your competition is even halfway decent at competitive intelligence, I can guarantee hat they already know you better than you know yourself (and that they know more about you than I’ll ever expose).
+Plus, if your competition is even halfway decent at competitive intelligence, it is a guarantee that they already know you better than you know yourself (and that they know more about you than SI will ever expose).

 (8) It won’t hurt your solution.
-No one at Sourcing Innovation is going to focus on finding and exposing your weak points because every system has weaknesses and such an endeavor would help no one.
+Sourcing Innovation is not going to focus on finding and exposing your weak points because every system has weaknesses and such an endeavour would help no one.
 The point of a review is to understand the strengths and (relatively) unique capabilities of the system, how these strengths and capabilities can help potential customers, and expose that information from a trusted, unbiased, third party viewpoint that your potential customers already trust.
-(And if you want proof, go through the entire vendor post archives back to day one (and even the Spend Matters Content Hub archives for articles [co-]authored by the doctor if you like).
-Of the hundreds upon hundreds of solutions that the doctor has reviewed, you won’t find a single one that has been slammed.)
+(And if you want proof, Of the hundreds upon hundreds of solutions that the doctor has reviewed, which included over 200 for Sourcing Innovation and 150 for Spend Matters between 2016 and 2023, you won’t find a single solution that has been reviewed negatively.
+Not one!
+SI believes that any vendor truly committed to helping a client, as demonstrated by a willingness to be completely open and honest with SI, deserves a fair coverage and a fair chance.
+[And vendors that do not embody the SI policies of openness, fairness, and mutual respect are simply not covered.])

 (9) It’s a great way to dispel FUD.
-Sourcing Innovation is built on policies of openness, fairness, and impartiality.
+Sourcing Innovation is built on policies of openness, fairness, impartiality, and mutual respect.
 The space trusts what SI has to say — and you can too!

 (10) Sourcing Innovation will own up to and correct any mistakes.
-If we get it wrong, and the mistake makes it through fact check, all you have to do is demonstrate to us that we’re wrong, and we’ll correct the article.
-It’s as simple as that.
+If we get it wrong, and the mistake makes it through fact check, all you have to do is demonstrate that we’re wrong, and we’ll correct the review.
+It’s as simple as that!

 You have nothing to lose and everything to gain.
 In the worst case scenario, where only a few of the individuals who visit SI actually read it and none of them are interested, you still have an independent review you can point to on the resources section of your website that buys you credibility.
-And it stays there … and maybe in three months, or three years, time a potential customer on the edge reads it and decides to give you a shot.
+And the review can stay there for as long as you maintain the reprint right … and maybe in three months, or three years, time a potential customer on the edge reads it and decides to give you a shot.

 It’s your choice.
 Make the right one!